Skip to main content

 Description:

 Copper soldering tips are suitable for low-temperature soldering.
 This set includes 10 types of tips, allowing you to choose the one that best suits your needs.
 For example, the versatile B-shaped tip can be used in any direction and offers an easy grip in any position, for soldering all surfaces, from the smallest to the largest.
-The K-shaped tip, shaped like a knife, allows for soldering by applying the tip in three ways: line, face, and point.
+The K-shaped tip, with its knife-like shape, allows for soldering by applying the tip in three ways: line, face, and point.
 It is used for narrow-pitch soldering, bridge correction, and drag soldering.
-This set simplifies your soldering work.
+This kit simplifies your soldering work.

 Features: